 Ted Lasso: The Lasso Way

-LATEST POSTS šŸ“š
+LATEST POSTS 📚

-If youā€™re new, not yet a subscriber, or just plain missed it, here are of some of our recent editions.
+If you’re new, not yet a subscriber, or just plain missed it, here are some of our recent editions.

-PARTNERS šŸ’«
+PARTNERS 💫

 Interested in sponsoring these emails?
 See our partnership options here.

-HOUSEKEEPING šŸ“Ø
+HOUSEKEEPING 📨

-LEADER DEEP DIVE šŸ•µšŸ»
+LEADER DEEP DIVE 🕵🏻

-Ted Lasso - Manager at AFC Richmond
+Ted Lasso, Manager at AFC Richmond

-Ted Lasso (/ĖˆlƦsoŹŠ/ LASS-oh; born 1975) is an American college football coach who gained international recognition for his innovative coaching methods and positive management style during his tenure coaching English soccer team, AFC Richmond.
+Ted Lasso (/ˈlæsoʊ/ LASS-oh; born 1975) is an American college football coach who gained international recognition for his innovative coaching methods and positive management style during his tenure coaching English soccer team, AFC Richmond.

-For those who have been living under a rock, Ted Lasso is fictitious.
-A made a man.
-A fugazi.
-The reason we want to learn from today is that even though he may not walk amongst our mortal soulsā€”a lot can be learnt from him.
+And for those who have been living under a rock, or at the very least are somewhat uncoupled from the cultural zeitgeist, Ted Lasso is also fictitious.
+He’s a character.
+Made up.
+A complete and utter fugazi.
+But even though Coach Lasso may not walk amongst our mortal souls, a lot can be learnt from him.

 One of the great leaders.